 Below is a compilation of some geology terms, basic geology of Florida, and answers to the previous questions.

 The Florida limestone plateau formed millions of years ago when the area was a warm shallow sea.
 Millions of years of small sea creatures accumulated as deposits, and formed the limestone.
-This limestone is several thousand feet thick.
+Today, this limestone is several thousand feet thick.